Binance Square

 --

-Not sure where to find me?
-You can actually just add me directly on Binance.
-Save the QR code, use the scan feature to upload it, and you can instantly add me as a friend to get in touch.
-Just hit me up at $ETH $BTC $USDC #ETH看跌期权交易量异常激增 {spot}(ETHUSDT)
+I don’t know where I can be found?
+Actually, you can add me as a friend directly within Binance.
+Save the QR code, then use the Scan QR code feature to upload it—then you can add me as a friend and contact me. $ETH $TUT $HYPE {spot}(ETHUSDT)

-Save the QR code, use the scan feature to upload it, and you can instantly add me as a friend to get in touch.
-Just hit me up at $ETH $BTC $USDC #ETH看跌期权交易量异常激增
+Save the QR code, then use the Scan QR code feature to upload it—then you can add me as a friend and contact me.

 ·